MicrosoftDocs/Advertising-docs/BingAds/bingads-11/guides/sandbox.md

 4. For **Import/Create Campaign**, click **Skip campaign creation**
 5. For **Go Live**, click **Skip payment information**

 The above steps create a Bing Ads legacy user name that is not supported from Bing Ads API version 12 onwards.
 To use OAuth in sandbox, you need a sandbox Microsoft account (MSA).
-To get an MSA that you can use in sandbox, you need to invite a user to work on your account.
-The following steps show how to invite a user to work on your account.
+To get an MSA that you can use in sandbox, you need to invite a user to work on your [sandbox](https://secure.sandbox.bingads.microsoft.com/) account via the following steps.

-1. In Bing Ads, click your user name (upper right corner)
+1. In Bing Ads [sandbox](https://secure.sandbox.bingads.microsoft.com/), click your user name (upper right corner)
 2. Click **Accounts & Billing**
 3. Click **Users**
 4. Click **Invite user**